jiansfoggy/sj-home.github.io/_pages/about.md

 News
 =====

+* **August 26, 2025**: Studied and developed a full-stack MLOps workflow to predict user purchase intent using the Amazon Reviews Dataset 2023.
+[Github](https://github.com/jiansfoggy/4705_Book_Purchase_Intention_Prediction.git)

+* **August 22, 2025**: The internship at Medtronic is over today.
+This position strengthened my skills in data collection, project management, and my presentation skills.
+Thanks to my supervisor, Dr.Zhao, for inviting me to join the Magneto project and careful guidance.

+* **August 18, 2025**: The intern project is accepted by 2025 44th Annual Medtronic Science & Technology Conference: U.S. Session held on Nov 3, 2025.
+The project title is "Deep Learning for Enhanced 5DoF Electromagnetic Navigation in Interventional Procedures".

+* Deep Learning for Enhanced 5DoF Electromagnetic Navigation in Interventional Procedures

 * **January 13, 2025**: Start the new position, Navigation Engineer, at Medtronic.
 Focus on developing the real-time electromagnetic localization system for Hugo Surgical Robotics.

 * **July 29, 2024**: Submit the new paper <i>SSL-V3: Self-Supervised Learning-based No-reference Video Quality Assessment Combined with ViViT for Video Classification</i> to IEEE Transactions on Image Processing.